-ANES-2420 - Anesthesia Technology Clinical 2
+ANES-2420 - Anesthesia Technology Clinical 2 (180 Hours)

 This clinical experience provides the student with the opportunity to observe and practice the principles of infection control in a surgical setting as well as gain experience with specific anesthesia equipment.
 The student will observe, obtain and practice specific technical skills.
 Hands-on experience will provide technical skills and further understanding of the theories taught within the classroom.
+This course is graded on a pass/fail basis.